telligro/opal-setup/packages/orpa-setup/README.md

 ### Installation
 - Open a shell with admin privileges
 - Navigate to a installation directory (Create a new one if needed)
-- Install and Start ORPA
+- Install and Start OPAL-Node-RED
 ```
 npm install @torpadev/orpa-setup
 node_modules\.bin\orpa-run.cmd